biojs/edu/series/101/05_real_parser.md

 Alternatively you can clone the [solution of the last exercise](https://github.com/biojs/biojs-io-snipspector/tree/basic_packaging).
 {% endalert %}

+{% hlblock help %}
+[Here](http://jsbin.com/hiyijagawete/2/edit) is the result of this example - parsing the 15MB file with 500,000 lines in your browser.
+{% endhlblock %}

 ### 1) Installing a npm dependency

 As we want to download data, we need a `request` package.